ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 If you have configured `dev-client-01.pfx` as the client certificate, you should receive a `200 OK` response, because this certificate has been uploaded into the API Management client certificate store.
 However, when calling `/validate-from-agw` with the other development client certificate, `dev-client-02.pfx`, a `401` response with reason `Invalid client certificate` should be returned.

-The TLS listener on port `443` does not forward a client certificate.
+The HTTPS listener on port `443` does not forward a client certificate.
 So, sending a request to `/validate-from-agw` on that listener will also result in `401` response.
 You can use the following request to test this:

 ```
 ### Should fail because no client certificate is passed